 - During shipping some knurled screws at tube or focuser may become loose.
-Simply tighten the screws. - The scope of delivery includes 6 knurled screws, 3 for the tube extension and 3 as spare parts.
-There may be grub screws in the corresponding threaded holes on the tube extension; remove these and replace them with the knurled screws.
+Simply tighten the screws. - Included are 6 knurled screws.
+The headless screws on the red H-alpha unit can be replaced by these knurled screws to make it easier to convert the telescope later: